adot8/obsidian-notes/Web Applications/File Inclusions/RCE/Remote File Inclusion.md

-We may also be able to include remote files "[Remote File Inclusion (RFI)](https://owasp.org/www-project-web-security-testing-guide/v42/4-Web_Application_Security_Testing/07-Input_Validation_Testing/11.2-Testing_for_Remote_File_Inclusion)", if the vulnerable function allows the inclusion of remote URLs.
+yWe may also be able to include remote files "[Remote File Inclusion (RFI)](https://owasp.org/www-project-web-security-testing-guide/v42/4-Web_Application_Security_Testing/07-Input_Validation_Testing/11.2-Testing_for_Remote_File_Inclusion)", if the vulnerable function allows the inclusion of remote URLs.
 This allows two main benefits:

 1. Enumerating local-only ports and web applications (i.e. SSRF)
 2. Gaining remote code execution by including a malicious script that we host